brucelawson/onboarding/README.md

 ## Core editors

-Cosima Mielke: Runs our Smashing Wallpaper series
+**Cosima Mielke**: Runs our Smashing Wallpaper series

-Drew Mclellan: technical editor for CSS and PHP
+**Drew Mclellan**: technical editor for CSS and PHP

-Iris Ljesnjanin : author details, article updates, publishing, author Rachel Andrew: **Editor in Chief**, article reviews, in control of the editorial Rey Bango: technical editor for CSS and JavaScript Yana Kirilenko: article and image uploads
+**Iris Ljesnjanin**: author details, article updates, publishing, author

+**Rachel Andrew**: _Editor in Chief_, article reviews, in control of the editorial

+**Rey Bango**: technical editor for CSS and JavaScript

+**Yana Kirilenko**: article and image uploads

 ### Subject editors

-Alma Hoffmann: Contributing design editor
+**Alma Hoffmann**: Contributing design editor

-Andrew Lobo: proofreading
+**Andrew Lobo**: proofreading

-ChuiChui Tan: Contributing UX design editor
+**ChuiChui Tan**: Contributing UX design editor

-Heydon Pickering: Contributing accessibility editor Marko Dugonjic: Contributing UX design editor
+**Heydon Pickering**: Contributing accessibility editor

+**Marko Dugonjic**: Contributing UX design editor

-Michel Bozgounov: technical editor for (UX) Design tools, including Photoshop, Sketch, Illustrator, etc.
+**Michel Bozgounov**: technical editor for (UX) Design tools, including Photoshop, Sketch, Illustrator, etc.

 ## Core authors

-Nick Babich: UX Design author, writes sponsored articles quite often Suzanne Scacce: technical author, writes sponsored articles related to PHP, Wordpress but also UX quite often
+**Nick Babich**: UX Design author, writes sponsored articles quite often

+**Suzanne Scacce**: technical author, writes sponsored articles related to PHP, Wordpress but also UX quite often

 ## Events & Event Sponsorships

-Amanda Annandale: producer of SmashingConf New York and Toronto Charis Rooda: website and mailings; tracking invited speakers Marc Thiele: Chair of Board of Directors and conference photograph.
+**Amanda Annandale**: producer of SmashingConf New York and Toronto

+**Charis Rooda**: website and mailings; tracking invited speakers

+**Marc Thiele**: Chair of Board of Directors and conference photograph.
 Also our fallback MC.

-Mariona A. Ciller: sponsorships and producer of SmashingConf San Francisco Vitaly Friedman: inviting speakers, taking care of schedule and program, SmashingConf MC
+**Mariona A. Ciller**: sponsorships and producer of SmashingConf San Francisco

+**Vitaly Friedman**: inviting speakers, taking care of schedule and program, SmashingConf MC

 ## Memberships

-Bruce Lawson: Senior Membership Manager
+**Bruce Lawson**: Senior Membership Manager

-Scott Whitehead: _Smashing_ Volunteer, taking care of various Membership updates.
+**Scott Whitehead**: _Smashing_ Volunteer, taking care of various Membership updates.

-Cosima Mielke: Taking care of small Membership updates, including the dashboard, mailings, or the Member counter. if Scott isn't available.
+**Cosima Mielke**: Taking care of small Membership updates, including the dashboard, mailings, or the Member counter. if Scott isn't available.

 ## Technical Support

-Ilya Pukhalski: technical support, when you run into issues related to CSS or JavaScript Vitaly Friedman: major changes to our CSS
+**Ilya Pukhalski**: technical support, when you run into issues related to CSS or JavaScript

+**Vitaly Friedman**: major changes to our CSS

 ## C-Level People

-Vitaly Friedman has co-founded the company and ownes the majority of Smashing, which means he always has the last word.
+**Vitaly Friedman** has co-founded the company and ownes the majority of Smashing, which means he always has the last word.
 He also is a member of our  board of directors.
-Marc Thiele is the Chair of our board of directors, and gives his advice on various things, but especially as for our conferences
+**Marc Thiele** is the Chair of our board of directors, and gives his advice on various things, but especially as for our conferences
-Paul Boag is a member of our board of directors, and gives more strategic advice every now and then Inge Emmler (CEO) does the accounting and invoices stuff, and all the nasty paperwork Markus Seyfferth (CEO) runs the business side of Smashing and also takes care of financial plannings, forecasts, and advertising / sponsoring partners
+**Paul Boag** is a member of our board of directors, and gives more strategic advice every now and then **Inge Emmler** (CEO) does the accounting and invoices stuff, and all the nasty paperwork **Markus Seyfferth** (CEO) runs the business side of Smashing and also takes care of financial plannings, forecasts, and advertising / sponsoring partners